Privacy Policy

 Data Source Purpose Retention

-Aggregate page views, country, referrer, browser/OS Cloudflare Web Analytics (cookieless) Measure which posts resonate; spot abuse 6 months (Cloudflare default)
+Aggregate page views, country, referrer, browser/OS Umami (self-hosted, cookieless) — no personal identifiers stored Measure which posts resonate; spot abuse Aggregate only, on our own infrastructure

 IP address and user-agent string Cloudflare edge server logs Abuse prevention (rate-limiting, bot detection) Up to 30 days, per Cloudflare's retention policy